mayerrobert/jmurmel/lambda/README.md

     |Hello, World!|
     $

-The commands above will read an expression from stdin and interpret it.
+The commands above will read an S-expression from stdin and interpret it.

 Command line parameters in standalone mode:

-* `--result` ... print the result to stdout, this is the default when reading an expression from the console
+* `--result` ... print the result to stdout, this is the default when reading an S-expression from the console
 * `--help` ..... show all the available commandline parameters and quit

 ## Embedded use

-JMurmel uses Java8+ only, no third party dependencies are required.
+JMurmel uses Java8+ only.
 It comes as one self contained jar, no further dependencies needed.

 Minimal "Hello, World!" example: